ajay9634/Ajay-prefix/README.md

 ## 🔁 Synchronize Save Data Across Containers

 To sync save data across containers/emulators:

 ➡️ Make sure all use the same drive path — or copy manually if needed.
+➡️ Use `Backup and Restore Drive C Users and ProgramData` feature

 ---